 in the December 2008 issue of Perspectives on History

-Aaron W. Marrs, a member of the Perspectives on History editorial advisory board, is a historian in the Office of the Historian at the U.S. Department of State.
-The views expressed by the author in this essay are solely those of the author and are not necessarily the official view of the Office of the Historian, the U.S. Department of State, or the U.S. Government.
+Melissa Jane Taylor is a historian in the Office of the Historian at the U.S. Department of State.
+The views expressed in this article are those of the author and do not necessarily reflect the opinions of the Office of the Historian, the U.S. Department of State, or the U.S. government.

 Copyright © American Historical AssociationLast Updated: November 26, 2008 7:41 PM